 You'll be expected to do a couple of days work and then the rest of the festival is yours to enjoy.
 Roles include working behind the bar, checking tickets, stewarding or selling merchandise.

-Some, such as Camp America, allow you to travel for up to 30 days after camp ends allowing you to build your independence, confidence and organisation skills as you book routes, travel and accommodation.
+Some, such as Camp America and Bunac, allow you to travel for up to 30 days after camp ends allowing you to build your independence, confidence and organisation skills as you book routes, travel and accommodation.

 Wherever you choose to work you'll need to have declared any previous convictions and undergone the criminal records check through the Disclosure and Barring Service (DBS).